5.2 Educate the public about the link between air and water quality and choices to reduce nitrogen oxide emissions

 Clean Vehicles

-The City of Sarasota set a goal for 90% of all new city vehicle purchases or leases to be electric by mid-2024.
+The City of Sarasota has set a goal for 90% of new city vehicle purchases to be electric by mid-2024, although progress has been modest.
+In 2022, it launched the Veo e-scooter and bike-sharing program, offering 350–400 scooters and 50–75 bicycles.

 Clean Outdoor Equipment and Vessels

-Emission standards reduce the hydrocarbon and nitrogen oxide emissions of outdoor equipment by 35% and small boat engines by 60% (EPA 2008).
-Yet, boat engines and gas-powered outdoor equipment still emit more pollution than automobiles.
-A typical 30 cc 4-stroke handheld leaf blower emits six times more nitrogen oxides, 13 times more carbon dioxide, and 36 times more non-methane hydrocarbons than a Ford F-150 pickup truck.
-Operating a leaf blower for 30 minutes produces NOx emissions equal to driving an F-150 truck more than 68 miles (Kavanagh 2011).
-Operating a commercial lawn mower for one hour emits as much total air pollution as driving a Toyota Camry about 300 miles (CARB 2019).
-Florida has more grounds maintenance workers and emissions from gas-powered outdoor equipment per capita than California, Illinois, New York, and Texas (Banks and McConnell, 2015).
-With 23,000 registered watercraft in Sarasota County generating emissions at the water’s surface, a transition to clean vessels would directly improve local water quality.
+EPA emission standards have cut hydrocarbon and NOx emissions from outdoor equipment by 35% and small boats by 60% (EPA 2008), yet these tools still emit more pollution than cars (Figure 5.2.1).
+A 30 cc gas-powered leaf blower emits six times more NOx and 36 times more non-methane hydrocarbons than a Ford F-150.
+Thirty minutes of blower use equals the NOx emissions of driving an F-150 68 miles (Kavanagh 2011).
+A commercial mower emits as much as driving a Camry 300 miles (CARB 2019).
+Florida leads the nation in per capita emissions from lawn equipment (Banks and McConnell, 2015).
+With 25,000 registered watercraft in Sarasota County (FHSMV), electrifying vessels would benefit water quality.

 Figure 5.2.1.
 Emissions of outdoor gas-powered machinery versus gas-powered vehicles.